Convergence of the Yamabe flow on manifolds with minimal boundary: Introduction

-where $R_g$ denotes the scalar curvature of the metric $g$ and $\overline{R}_g$ stands for the average $\displaystyle{\left(\int_M \dv_g\right)^{-1}}\int_M R_g\dv_g$.
 Here, $\dv_g$ is the volume form of $(M,g)$.
 Although the Yamabe problem was solved using a different approach in \cite{aubin1,schoen1,trudinger}, the Yamabe flow is a natural geometric deformation to metrics of constant scalar curvature.
 The convergence of the Yamabe flow on closed manifolds was studied in \cite{chow, struwe-flow, ye}.
 This question was solved in \cite{brendle-flow, brendle-invent} under the hypotheses of the positive mass theorem.

-In this work, we study the convergence of the Yamabe flow on compact n-dimensional manifolds with boundary, when $n\geq 3$.
+In this work, we study the convergence of the Yamabe flow on compact $n$-dimensional manifolds with boundary, when $n\geq 3$.
 For those manifolds, J. Escobar raised the question of existence of conformal metrics with constant scalar curvature which have the boundary as a minimal hypersurface.
 This problem was studied in \cite{brendle-chen,escobar2, mayer-ndiaye}; see also \cite{ambrosetti-li-malchiodi,han-li}.

 Let $(M^n,g_0)$ be a compact Riemannian manifold with boundary $\d M$ and dimension $n\geq 3$.
 We consider the following conformal invariant defined in \cite{escobar2}: \ba Q(M)&=\inf_{g\in [g_0]} \frac{\int_M R_g\dv_g+2\int_{\d M}\cmedia_g\ds_g}{\left(\int_{M}\dv_g\right)^{\frac{n-2}{n}}}\notag \\ &=\inf_{\{\:u\in C^1(\bar{M}), u\nequiv 0\}} \frac{\int_M \left(\frac{4(n-1)}{n-2}|d u|_{g_0}^2+R_{g_0}u^2\right)dv_{g_0}+\int_{\d M}2\cmedia_{g_0}u^2d\sigma_{g_0}} {\left(\int_{M}|u|^\frac{2n}{n-2}dv_{g_0}\right)^{\frac{n-2}{n}}}\,,\notag \end{align} where $\cmedia_g$ and $\ds_g$ denote respectively the trace of the 2nd fundamental form and the volume form of $\d M$, with respect to the metric $g$, and $[g_0]$ stands for the conformal class of the metric $g_0$.